elenatorro/elenatorro.com/articles/2025-02-23-favorite-video-games-played-in-2024.md

 ![The Witness Screenshot](/img/games/the_witness.png)

 This is kind of cheating because I started playing The Witness over three years ago and left it unfinished.
 Thanks to some friends who recently started playing it, I got hooked again, and we got really competitive.
-This game needs no introduction, but I have to say that one of my most exciting moments of the year wasn’t just finishing the game: it was achieving the second achievement (the "challenge").
+This game needs no introduction, but I have to say that one of my most exciting moments of the year wasn’t just finishing the game: it was getting the second achievement (the "challenge").